rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 # Introduction

-Ruby is a dynamic, interpreted, reflective, object-oriented, general-purpose programming language.
-It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
+According to Wikipedia "Ruby is a dynamic, interpreted, reflective, object-oriented, general-purpose programming language.
+It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan."
 It reached high popularity with the development of Ruby on Rails (RoR) by David Heinemeier Hansson.
 RoR is a web application framework which was first release circa 2005 and makes extensive use of Ruby's metaprogramming features.
 With the advend of RoR, Ruby became extremely popular and it peeked in popularity around 2008 according to the Tiobe